TGadaleta/Battleship/README.md

 ## Instructions

-To start a game, click the Start Game button in the middle of the screen.
-This will randomly place ships on your board and the computer's board.
-You can see the ships placed on your board while the ships placed on the computer's board are hidden.
-Then, take your turn by clicking on any cell on the computer's board.
-This will guess that cell, which will then show if there is a ship there (a hit in red) or if there isn't a ship there (a miss in gray).
+To start a game, click the "Start Game" button in the middle of the screen.
+This will randomly place ships on both your board and the computer's board.
+You can see the ships on your board, while the computer’s ships remain hidden.
+Take your turn by clicking any cell on the computer’s board to guess that cell.
+Hits are marked in red, and misses are marked in gray.
 A hit will also register on the scoresheet below each board.
-The computer will automatically take a guess.
-Results for each guess will be displayed in the instructions box in the middle of the screen.
-Continue to guess cells until you have found all the computer's ships or until the computer has found all of yours.
-You can also restart the game at any time by clicking the Restart Game button.
+The computer will automatically take a guess in response, and results for each guess are displayed in the instructions box in the middle of the screen.
+Continue to guess cells until you have located all the computer's ships, or until the computer has located all of yours.
+You can restart the game anytime by clicking the "Restart Game" button.

 ## MVPs and Stretch Goals
 #### MVPs